mumblingdrunkard/mscs-thesis/src/berkeley-out-of-order-machine/index.typ

 The LDQ and STQ are scanned to find entries that require waking up or retrying.

+The LSU code contains a method to generate code that prioritises different signals depending on their resource needs.
+The LSU can schedule multiple operations if their resource needs do not overlap.
+For example: a load in need of retrying the address translation could be translated at the same time as a load with an already translated address is woken up.
+This interaction in particular is not handled, but is a good example of how the LSU scheduling might work when resource needs are separate.

 ==== Other Management

 As various operations leave the LSU and are headed for the data cache, the addresses are compared with those in the LDQ and STQ to determine whether any forwarding should happen or if any ordering violations are visible.